syncfusion-content/windowsforms-docs/WindowsForms/contextmenustripex/Getting-Started.md

    ![ContextMenuStripEx](GettingStarted_Images/Associate.png)

-## Adding a contextmenu through code
+## Adding a context menu through code

 The ContextMenuStripEx control can be added through code by following the below steps.